mnugent04/WomenInStem/README.md

 **Leaders:**
 * Create events
-* Update calendar and view calendar
+* Update and view events
 * Manage and view small groups
 * Should not be able to delete past events (to keep records clear)
 * Keep track of attendance
 * Register/ view registration for events
-* Take meeting and event notes
+* Take event notes
 * Should not be able to delete notes that are not theirs
-* Update contact list of youth group parishioners
+* Update list of youth group members or leaders
 * Head pastor/ select leaders have master privilege and are able to grant other access

 **Students/ Parents:**